ory/docs/docs/oathkeeper/pipeline/authz.md

 This authorizer uses the ORY Keto API to carry out access control using "ORY-flavored" Access Control Policies.
-The conventions used in the ORY Keto project are located in (https://github.com/ory/keto) for consultation prior to using this authorizer.
+The conventions used in the ORY Keto project are located on [GitHub ORY Keto](https://github.com/ory/keto) for consultation prior to using this authorizer.

 ### Configuration